Pogayo/Microsoft-Azure-Machine-Learning-Challenge/L3-Model Training/Ch12- Introducing Features - Copy.md

 - Word embedding

 Not much engineering is required for image data as the features are learned naturally in the case of neural networks.

+# Chapter 15 - Feature Selection

+Reasons
+- To eliminate redundant or highly correlated features
+- To reduce dimensionality hence increase performance

+## Commonly used dimensionality reduction techniques

+- PCA (Principal Component Analysis)
+- t-SNE (t-Distributed Stochastic Neighboring Entities)
+- Feature embedding

+## Azure ML prebuilt feature selection modules:

+- Filter-based feature selection: identify columns in the input dataset that have the greatest predictive power
+- Permutation feature importance: determine the best features to use by computing the feature importance scores